What is SafeScript NSW

 List of monitored medicines

 An expert panel of academics, pharmacologists and experts in addiction medicine and pain management was established to provide advice to NSW Health when determining the medicines that will be monitored in SafeScript NSW.
 The panel also considered approaches in other states and territories when determining the monitored medicines list for NSW.
-To learn more about the criteria used to select the list of monitored medicines view the FAQ section.
+To learn more about the criteria used to select the list of monitored medicines view the FAQ section below or view the Monitored Medicines Quick Reference Guide.

 Monitored medicines include: